 Yet such measures would not be a silver bullet to contain COVID-19, the disease caused by the novel coronavirus.
-Other countries such as South Korea and Taiwan have flattened the curve while keeping businesses and schools open. has a lot to learn from these two countries on how to contain the virus without locking down the whole country.
+Other countries such as South Korea and have flattened the curve while keeping businesses and schools open. has a lot to learn from these two countries on how to contain the virus without locking down the whole country.

 South Korea Shows the Way Forward for Post-Pandemic Recovery

 At the time of publishing, there have been over 12,000 confirmed cases of COVID-19 in and 870 deaths.
 Given the lack of widespread testing in a country with a population of 267 million, it is likely that the actual number of cases is far higher than this.
 According to a study by the University of Indonesia, there could be 1.5 million people infected and 140,000 deaths by the end of May.

 Indonesia’s Response to COVID-19

 Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization, has also urged Jokowi to scale up ’s COVID-19 response mechanisms.
 Others believe that the country must implement a nationwide lockdown instead of only a partial one.
 But Jokowi maintains that this is off the table as he believes there are economic, social, political and security aspects that must be considered.

 Learning From South Korea and Taiwan

 There are some key principles thatcan emulate from and ’s response to the coronavirus pandemic.

 First, South Korea and Taiwan hold daily media briefings to provide the public with timely, accurate and simple updates about the outbreak.
 Open and transparent communication can increase public engagement, prevent misinformation and stop people from panicking.
 As South Korea’s Vice Health Minister Kim Gang-Lip suggested, “public participation must be secured through openness and transparency.”must commit to open and transparent communication.
 Officials in both